Rangers F.C. in European football

 Rangers F.C. played their first official match in competitive European football on 2 October 1956.

-To date, the club has featured in over 300 matches and played in three UEFA sanctioned tournaments as well as an additional two other European competitions, namely the Inter-Cities Fairs Cup and the European Super Cup.
+To date, the club has featured in over 300 matches and played in four UEFA sanctioned tournaments as well as an additional two other European competitions, namely the Inter-Cities Fairs Cup and the European Super Cup.

 Overview

 1960s to 1980s

 The club's first European opponents were Austrian side First Vienna, faced in a friendly match during a tour of Austria and Czechoslovakia in the 1903–04 season, which Rangers won 7–2.
 The team concluded the tour with six victories from six games.
 Rangers's first competitive match was a European Cup second-round match against Nice in 1956.
 The match ended in a 2–1 home victory for Rangers thanks to goals from Max Murray (Rangers' first European goal scorer) and Billy Simpson.

 In the 1960–61 season, Rangers took part in the inaugural European Cup Winners' Cup.
 In this season, they became the second British club to reach a European final (emulating Birmingham City, who had reached the final of the Inter-Cities Fairs Cup the previous year), eventually losing 4–1 on aggregate to Fiorentina.
 Rangers were also runners-up to Bayern Munich in 1966–67.
 However, they did go on to win the trophy in 1972 after defeating Dynamo Moscow.

 The 1982–83 season saw Rangers play in the UEFA Cup for the first time.
 They defeated Borussia Dortmund in the first round but were eliminated in the following round by 1.
 FC Köln.